How to Answer a Summons for Debt Collection in Florida (2024 Guide)

 If you've been sued for debt, especially credit card debt, you should respond to the court Summons and Complaint immediately.
 You might think you need to hire an attorney to do so, but you can actually represent yourself and save lots of money and time.

 You don't need an attorney to help you draft and file your written Answer.
-In fact, with resources like SoloSuit, you can draft a free Answer in less than 10 minutes.
+In fact, with resources like SoloSuit, you can draft an Answer in less than 10 minutes.
 SoloSuit can also file the Answer in the court on your behalf, and for a small fee, have an attorney review your court documents before sending them off.

 Finding an attorney can be extremely time-consuming and challenging, and it might end up costing more than the debt you owe.
 Save yourself the stress and money by representing yourself with SoloSuit's help.